 Well I could go on and on.
 I haven't attended an International Congress and Workshop of Forensic Toxicology yet, but I am working on my boss who I might add is new to our company.
 My old boss retired due, I heard from local gossip, to a drinking problem.
 I actually liked the old man.
-Too bad he didn't know about LifeBAC.com, a website that offers a program to help folks who have the desire to change their relationship with alcohol.
+Too bad he didn't know about website I had come across a number of years ago that offers a program to help folks who have the desire to change their relationship with alcohol.
 I think that is a euphemistic way of saying that you recognize that your drinking is out of control and you need help.
-Anyway, my uncle when through the LifeBac program successfully.
-With the help of the anti craving drug baclofen, the guidance and support of a LifeBac coach, and determination, my uncle now can have a beer or two or a glass of wine at dinner and not feel the need to continue drinking more and more.
-I honestly don't know what was the root cause of my old boss's drinking problems but perhaps the LifeBac program could have helped.
+Anyway, my uncle went through the program successfully.
+With the help of the anti craving drug baclofen, the guidance and support of a coach, and determination, my uncle now can have a beer or two or a glass of wine at dinner and not feel the need to continue drinking more and more.
+I honestly don't know what was the root cause of my old boss's drinking problems but perhaps the program could have helped.

 Anyway, considering the large metropolitan area where our lab is located, plus the fact we have a reputation that results in our receiving many request from across the country for various toxicology analysis, I think attending one of these international conferences would be great for not only learning about the latest international researches on the subject, but also networking.

 UPDATE: I will be attending the next International Congress and Workshop of Forensic Toxicology, along with two other colleagues.